-First Lady of Peace
+American Cultural Ambassadors & First Lady of Peace

-Builders of the “Worlds Children Peace Monument” (WCPM) and the “Great American Peace Trail”.
+They are the builders of the “Worlds Children Peace Monument” (WCPM) and the “Great American Peace Trail”.
 The noted Cleveland husband and wife team are recognized for their pioneering work in the Environmental Art Movement to help create a more sustainable, equitable and peaceful World in modern times.
 Through their international advocacy and educational activities promoting from a cultural perspective, the Jakupca’s have contributed to the revitalization of cultural and environmental diversity, and the strengthening of local communities and economies worldwide.
 In 1987, by founding the International Center for Environmental Arts (ICEA) at the historic ARK in Berea, they have combined their expertise in ecology, art and culture to really unravel the evolutionary dynamics of humanity.
 Their original ‘Theory of Iceality on Environmenta Arts’ , is the first fundamental change in developing a Culture of Peace in over 2000 years.
 The Theory underscores Nature’s view about the integrative universal process of freedom and is the first to connect not only Man, but all Living Things (Human, Plant and Wildlife Kingdoms) to achieving a sustainable global Culture of Peace.”.

 In the early stages of her life, she was fascinated by the stories of missionaries.
 At the age of 18, she joined the Sisters of Loreto in Calcutta (Now, Kolkata) in order to start the charity works and spread the message of love in the world.
 Sister Teresa became Mother Teresa on 24th May 1937.
 She taught from 1931 to 1948.